Tottenham signs Japan defender Takai from Kawasaki Frontale

 Takai is the third center back to join the north London club this summer, further bolstering its defense after the arrivals of Luka Vuskovic from Hajduk Split and Kevin Danso, whose loan move from RC Lens was made permanent.

-Tottenham ended its 17-year trophy drought with its Europa League victory last season, but also endured its worst domestic campaign for nearly half a century and finished 17th in the Premier League.
+Tottenham ended its 17-year trophy drought with the Europa League victory last season, but also endured its worst domestic campaign for nearly half a century and finished 17th in the Premier League.

 With your current subscription plan you can comment on stories.
 However, before writing your first comment, please create a display name in the Profile section of your subscriber account page.